 If, however, you’re mechanically-inclined and interested in learning some basics about how an AC functions, then keep reading.
 We’re going to discuss an important part of your AC unit — the fan motor.
-Without a functioning blower motor, your AC is rendered useless.
+Without a functioning fan or furnace blower motor, your AC is rendered useless.
+This could also mean that you need a furnace repair or start looking at blower motor replacement cost.
 You’ll either suffer no air or weak airflow.

 Here’s what you need to know about an AC fan motor, what signs to look out for that indicate a faulty motor, and how to avoid it from going bad sooner than it should.

 What is an AC Fan Motor?

 The fan motor is a fairly uncomplicated yet vital part of an air conditioner.
 It’s the part of the unit that pumps air through the system.
 Without that circulation of air, your AC won’t cool your home.

 Because the fan motor is one of the hardest working parts on an air conditioner, it is subjected to a lot of wear and tear that can lead to frequent repairs or replacement.
 And the cost can add up when you start thinking about cost to replace including labor cost.
 Once the fan motor breaks down, the AC will stop blowing cold air and that’s something you don’t want on a hot summer’s day.